How "Anatomy Jane" helps you understand the human body

 Unfortunately, the advantage of simplicity of “Anatomy Jane” is also its downside.
 Once you use it for a while and become extremely comfortable with the relations of organs, the model is really of little use.
 It offers minimal (if any) additional information, such as blood vessels or nerves.
 It is limited to extremely big aspects like the aorta and venae cavae because the doll is quite small for the structures to be clearly visible.
 Add the fact that such a model can cost in the region of several hundreds euros/dollars and you might literally buy a toy that you can throw away after you get bored of it.

 Therefore, you need to combine “Anatomy Jane” with an atlas.
 An excellent one is offered by Kenhub.
 It includes the standard anatomical sections, which you can easily navigate through.
 It even has cross-sections to facilitate your understanding!
-Couple that with the videos and articles and you have the perfect study companion to your miniature, full body model.
+Couple that with the videos and quizzes and you have the perfect study companion to your miniature, full body model.
 Do you want to find out more about the 3 cm plastic liver you just took out of “Anatomy Jane” and how blood gets to it to be kept alive?
-Check out the videos and articles!
+Check out the videos and quizzes!

 As you can see, “Anatomy Jane” is quite a recent learning method in the realm of anatomy teaching and learning.
 While it has drawbacks (after all, it’s just a learning tool) it can certainly help you understand the human body, especially if combined with more traditional methods of studying.